 - Be polished, but show off your style.

 - Be comfortable by avoiding clothes that pinch or pull.

 - Good grooming is a must.

 Different companies have different dress codes and different styles of dressing.
 To figure out your prospective employers’ style, look at the team photo on the company’s website as well as photos that accompany bios.
-If you’re really lost, ask your point person at the company about its dress code.

 Also consider the role at the company.
 A manager-level job in IT at a consulting firm and a marketing job at a startup will probably call for two different interview outfits — one more conservative, the other perhaps more creative.